piltom/epd-emu/README.md

 get displaced and deformed.

 The display is initialized with all bits to 0xF0 (0b11110000), which means that unwritten sectors of the memory will be displayed as vertical stripes.
-Because the load part gets aligned to 4 bytes but not the display part, we see part of it.
+Because the load part gets aligned to 4 bytes but not the display part, we see part of the not painted section (3 bytes wide to be precise, 3 sets of black and white stripes).

 Writing the test image to x=104px (13 bytes)